VDI VS VPN: What Is Your Best Solution for Remote Work?

 Well, both being virtual, Virtual Private Network (VPN) and Virtual Desktop Infrastructure (VDI) are common in the remote work environment.
-They might sound similar, but VDI vs VPN are two different concepts.
+They might sound similar, but VDI and VPN are two different concepts.

 A VPN refers to a private network and VDI refers to a virtual computing device.
 The technologies differ in terms of cost, management, storage, use cases, and performance.
-We’ll further break down the core differences between the two terms and what is your best solution.
+We’ll further break down the core differences between the VDI and VPN and what is your best solution.

 What is a VPN

 First, a VPN is a private network that encrypts and transmits data while it travels from one place to another on the internet.
 When we have to work over a network that we do not trust and have to transmit confidential data, network admins create a Virtual Private Networks (VPN) that allows only trusted parties to communicate through it.

 The internet is one such example of a public untrusted network and a VPN can be very handy when transferring confidential data.
 VPNs use tunneling protocols to cipher data by encrypting it and then transmitting it, so the data is much more secure.
 To make it even more secure, the receiving and sending addresses are also encrypted.

 Corporations that have employees working from multiple locations will require that they communicate through trusted networks.
 As it is difficult for each company to maintain a dedicated network, they create a VPN that provides a secure virtual network.
 When the company wants to grant access to a new user, they will use authentication by password, security token or biometric data.